 As the world strives to find a cure for cystic fibrosis (CF), the Cystic Fibrosis Foundation is dedicated to providing information that can accelerate that progress and improve the quality of life for those inflicted with the disease.
-Researchers at the CF Foundation turned to SurveyMonkey Enterprise to tap into a broader informed community of people in an effort to establish research priorities and simplify the process of providing high-value insights back to the CF community of patients, families, clinicians and other stakeholders.
+Staff at the CF Foundation turned to SurveyMonkey Enterprise to tap into a broader informed community in an effort to inform research and other priorities and simplify the process of providing high-value insights to the CF community of patients, families, clinicians and other stakeholders.

-CF Foundation researchers used SurveyMonkey Enterprise to underpin all research efforts, including their highly successful, ongoing Community Voice program.
+CF Foundation staff used SurveyMonkey Enterprise to underpin many of their community-based research efforts, including their highly successful ongoing Community Voice program.

 “We do very little without asking the community for feedback, and we need SurveyMonkey Enterprise to help us do it better, faster, and easier,” said Linda Brennan, senior director of community partnerships at the CF Foundation.
 “Our prior use of Microsoft Formstack left us blind in so many ways.”